 Madonna’s recent adoption of four-year-old twin girls from Malawi has once again brought the issue of celebrity adoptions into the spotlight.
-As intercountry adoptions continue to steady decline since the peak in 2004, prospective adoptive parents have grown impatient by the wait times which can extend up to almost 8 years for some countries.
-This decline in adoptions and growing wait times lead to understandable questions regarding celebrity adoptions and their ability to seemingly bring children into their home without any wait or known obstacle.
+As intercountry adoptions continue to steady decline since the peak in 2004, prospective adoptive parents have grown impatient with the wait times which can extend up to almost eight years for some countries.
+This decline in adoptions and growing wait times lead to understandable questions regarding celebrity adoptions and their ability to seemingly bring children into their homes without any wait or known obstacle.

 Wealth versus Fame